kaykermit/accept-payments-intent/README.md

 STRIPE_SECRET_KEY=<replace-with-your-secret-key>
 ```

-**2. Run a webhook locally:**
+**3. Set up a webhook forwarder:**

-To get the required Webhook Secret that will enable you to test the Stripe integration on your machine, you need to use Stripe CLI.
+To run the sample you will need to receive events from Stripe.
+To do this on your local machine, you can use the strip CLI to forward events to your local server endpoint.

-Follow [steps 1 and 2 on this link](https://stripe.com/docs/stripe-cli) to install Stripe CLI and link your Stripe account
+Follow [steps 1 and 2 on this link](https://stripe.com/docs/stripe-cli) to install stripe CLI and link your Stripe account

 ```
 stripe login
 ```

-Then get the webhook secret key by running this command.
+Then instruct the stripe CLI to forward webhooks.
+You will need a webhook secret that the stripe command will provide you when you run it as below.

 ```
 stripe listen --forward-to localhost:4242/webhook